-- Beeper-controls audible beep.
-Select from 'Off', 'Alarms Only' (sounds for alarms/messages), or 'Key and Alarm' (sounds for key presses and alarms/messages). - Speed Filter- averages speed-readings.
-Choose from 'Off', 'Auto' (automatically controls filtering), or 'On' (allows you to enter a value from 1 to 255 seconds). - Language-select from 11 languages for the unit's on-screen display. - System Mode-select from 'Normal' (Normal Navigation) or 'Simulator' (For practice ONLY) - Track Control- 'Auto Track' will steer to the current navigation point.
+- Beeper- controls audible beep.
+Select from 'Off', 'Alarms Only' (sounds for alarms/messages), 'Key and Alarm' (sounds for key presses and alarms/messages). - Speed Filter- averages speed-readings.
+Choose from 'Off', 'Auto' (automatically controls filtering), or 'On' (allows you to enter a value from 1 to 255 seconds). - Language- select from 11 languages for the unit's on-screen display. - System Mode-select from 'Normal' (normal navigation), 'Simulator' (for practice ONLY), 'Sounder Only' or 'GPS Only'. - Track Control- 'Auto Track' will steer to the current navigation point.
 'User Track' allows you to enter a heading in the 'Track' field. - Speed- lets you enter a speed. - Track- lets you enter a heading. - Set Position- allows to set your location while in simulator mode.
-See page 11, starting with step 2, for additional instructions. - These fields will only appear when the unit is in Simulator Mode.
+See page 11, starting with step 2, for additional instructions. - Transducer lets you select a transcuder type, 'Depth Only', 'Temp' or 'Temp/Speed'. - These fields will only appear when the unit is in Simulator Mode.

-The following options are available by pressing \boldsymbol{MENU} from the "Systm" tab:
+The following options are available by pressing MENU from the 'Systm' tab:

-- Restore Garmin Setup-restores all settings to Garmin's original setup values for the entire unit. - Software Version-displays the unit's software, basemap version and Unit ID.
+- Restore GARMIN Setup-restores all settings to GARMIN's original setup values for the entire unit. - Software Version-displays the unit's software, basemap version and serial number.